hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/encapsulation.md

 - Frameworks dont work well with immutability.
   - They need fields to be non final, or setters need to be created
 -  use an anticorruption layer to protect and validate your internal state after those setter interactions

+## Drawbacks

+- you protect "mutable" state within the object with methods that receive messages and these public interface methods would protect data -- especially if you are working with multi-threaded applications
+	- This allowed us to limit the scope of the code that had access to mutate the data.
+	- this did not get rid of the problems with working with multi threaded applications, just reduced it to one area
+	- The lack of good coding standards and frameworks, has led to code breaking encapsulation
+	- Since the data is mutable and the functions and methods mutate the data and rely on the state which can change - testing the correctness of any algorithmic function is meaningless in the overall correctness of the object or the application.
+	- To avoid the issues with mulit threading, we need to synchronize the data access in the object itself which is often not done perfectly.
+- The move to immutable data, means no changes to data/state in the class, thus encapsulation is just a grouping of functions in such classes